mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 Hey!

-In this post I will configure my Raspberry Pi to have a pseudo terminal available over the bluetooth.
-At the end I will
+In this post I configure my Raspberry Pi to have a pseudo terminal available over the bluetooth.

 # Why